dnsimple/dnsimple-developer/content/overview.md

 The [Authentication](/authentication/) page provides more information about how to use them.

-## Requests

-All requests should be sent with `application/json` content type, but form-encoded data can be sent as well using the `application/x-www-form-urlencoded` content type.

-The examples below are shown with JSON.

-All requests must include the `Accept` header set to `application/json`.

-## CORS
+## Cross Origin Resource Sharing

-If you are using the DNSimple API in JavaScript from within a web browser then your browser will need to support CORS.
+If you are using the DNSimple API in JavaScript from within a web browser then your browser will need to support for Cross Origin Resource Sharing (CORS).

 Our CORS response headers are currently as follows: